leonardok/leonardok.github.io/_posts/2013-05-02-what-you-need-to-know-couchdb-django.md

 My first stop was at [http://nosql-database.org/](http://nosql-database.org/).
 They have a nice and comprehensive list of no-sql databases, and separated by categories.
-My choice was CouchDB, first because I come from a Rails background, so this was the perfect oportunity to get a deeper knoloedge on something I have always just kiddig around.
+My choice was CouchDB, first because I come from a Rails background, this was the perfect oportunity to get a deeper knoloedge, on something I have always just played with.
 Second because it has a very nice REST API, and I find it very cool.
-It really is .relaxing..

 My second option was MongoDB.
-This DB also is very interesting to me, it is also a very popular NoSQL database, but it doesn.t seems to support REST out of the box.
-Another feature from CouchDB is the Futon, missing in Mongo.
-This might be an futile feature, but it cool to have a nice interface to use when running all your mapping and reducing stuffs.
+This DB also is very interesting to me, also a very popular NoSQL database, but it doesn't seems to support REST out of the box.
+Another feature from CouchDB is the Futon.
+This might be a futile feature, but it is cool to have a nice interface to use when testing all your mapping and reducing stuffs.

 So I opted for CouchDB.
 What now?